mozaik-association/mozaik/docs/1Contacts Module.md

     This feature allows you :

-    - To manage all the information about your contacts.
+    - To manage the information about your contacts.
     - To get to know your members and supporters better.
     - To use personal information of your members for membership purposes (membership fee).